Dutchy365/BlogBytes/content/blog/20240228AllocateBudgetPeriodicallyPowerFx.md

 ## Calculation
-In PowerFx, utilizing a variable within a ForAll loop is not possible; however, the timer control can offer assistance in such cases.
+In PowerFx, utilizing a variable within a ForAll loop is not possible; therefor the button control couldn't handle the entire calculcation, however, the timer control can be helpful in such cases.

 ### Timer control configuration
 The Calculate element on the form looks like a button, but it's actually the timer control.